djalbat/necessary/README.md

 Note that the `rc()` function can be included in any file but only needs to be called once.
 But be careful that it is called before it is ever destructured.

 Aside from the aforementioned `setRCBaseExtension()` functions, the `checkRCFileExists()`, `createVacuousRCFile()`, `readRCFile()` and `writeRCFile()` functions do as their names suggest.
-The `updateRCFile()` function, if passed a plain old JavaScript object as the first parameter, will add the properties therein, overwriting any existing properties.
+The `updateRCFile()` function, if passed a plain old JavaScript object as the first argument, will add the properties therein, overwriting any existing properties.
 Properties to be removed can be given as further arguments.
 If you do not want to add as well as remove properties, set the first argument to a falsey value.

 ```
 const { readRCFile, writeRCFile, updateRCFile, checkRCFileExists, createVacuousRCFile } = rc;